 Early Origins of the Digsbay family

-The surname Digsbay was first found in Leicestershire where the family can be "traced nearly to the Conquest, and supposed to be of Saxon origin."
+The surname Digsbay was first found in Lincolnshire where the family can be "traced nearly to the Conquest, and supposed to be of Saxon origin."
 The name is actually derived from "Digby, in Lincolnshire where Aelmar, the first recorded ancestor of the Digbys, held lands in 1086."

-Important Dates for the Digsbay family
+Early History of the Digsbay family

 This web page shows only a small excerpt of our Digsbay research.
 Another 88 words (6 lines of text) covering the years 1580, 1653, 1578, 1606, 1605, 1603, 1665, 1580, 1653, 1580, 1658, 1612, 1677, 1657, 1686, 1685, 1686, 1618, 1664, 1640, 1642, 1720, 1679, 1691, 1691 and 1720 are included under the topic Early Digsbay History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Digsbay include Digby, Digbie and others.